Ghost Quartet: Productions

+Notable casts

 Critical response

-The piece was well received by the New York press; Ben Brantley in the New York Times called it “rapturous… this happily haunted song cycle speaks in many styles.
-The voguish term “mash-up” doesn't begin to capture its breadth or its quirky sincerity...
+The piece was well received by the New York press; Ben Brantley in the New York Times called it "rapturous... this happily haunted song cycle speaks in many styles.
+The voguish term "mash-up" doesn't begin to capture its breadth or its quirky sincerity...
 Ghost Quartet uses languages as varied as gospel, folk ballads, honky-tonk anthems of heartbreak, electropop, doo-wop and jazz à la Thelonious Monk... directed with unobtrusive cunning by Annie Tippe...
-Mr. Malloy is infectiously in love with the dark arts of storytelling in all its forms...”
+Mr. Malloy is infectiously in love with the dark arts of storytelling in all its forms..."

 Recordings

 On October 31, 2014, the album was released by the ensemble via Bandcamp.
 On July 1, 2016, a live cast recording from the show's run at the McKittrick Hotel was released.
 On March 15, 2020, during the COVID-19 pandemic, Dave Malloy uploaded a full video recording of the same live performance on his YouTube channel.